Fahrettin Kerim Gökay: Early years

 He was born on January 9, 1900, in Eskişehir.
 His father was Hajji Kerim Efendi, a Crimean Tatar from Kerch and his mother Hajji Azize Hanım, an immigrant daughter from Dobruja.
 After finishing the primary school in his hometown, he studied in a high school in Istanbul.

 Gökay was educated at Istanbul University's Faculty of Medicine, from where he graduated as a physician in 1922.
-He then carried out studies between 1922 and 1924 at universities of Munich and Hamburg in Germany as well as at University of Vienna, Austria, specializing in neuropathy.
+He then carried out studies between 1922 and 1924 at the Ludwig-Maximilians-Universität München and the University of Hamburg in Germany as well as at the University of Vienna, Austria, specializing in neuropathy.

 In 1926, Gökay became associate professor, in 1933 professor and then in 1942 full professor.
 He served also as president of the Turkish Red Crescent.

 Civil servant

 On October 24, 1949, he was appointed governor and mayor of Istanbul, succeeding Lütfi Kırdar (in office 1938–1949).
 Gökay served in this post until November 26, 1957.
 He introduced price controls on staple foods in Istanbul to protect low-income residents.
 The municipality of Istanbul founded Migros Türk in 1954 as a joint venture with Swiss Migros, initially operating (like its counterpart in Switzerland) via sales trucks.
-Gökay opened up the area outside of the Walls of Istanbul for urbanization.
+Gökay opened up the area outside the Walls of Istanbul for urbanization.
 He also initiated the foundation of around fifty schools in Istanbul.
 During his term of office, he was nicknamed "Küçük Vali" (literally Little Governor) for his small height, and was a favorite figure depicted in cartoons as such.
 He was blamed for his passive behavior during the Istanbul riots on September 6–7 in 1955, and was tried before the military tribunal on Yassıada after the 1960 coup d'état.

 On November 23, 1957, he was appointed Ambassador to Switzerland, where he served in Bern until July 2, 1960.